-Barrancas Avenue veers northeast from Navy Boulevard (SR 295) as a multi-lane arterial, carrying SR 292 into Pensacola.
+Barrancas Avenue curves northeast from Navy Boulevard (SR 295) as a multi-lane arterial, carrying SR 292 into Pensacola.
 A new high-level bridge was constructed for SR 292 across Bayou Chico in 1998, realigning Barrancas Avenue away from a draw span over the water to the southeast.
-Pace Boulevard is the path of SR 292 north from Barrancas Avenue to its north end at U.S. 29 near Brent.
+Pace Boulevard continues SR 292 north from Barrancas Avenue to U.S. 29 near Brent.
 This includes a nine block overlap with U.S. 98 between Garden and Cerventes Streets in the Pensacola city limits.
 SR 292 overall measures 17.44 miles.

 Florida State Road 292 Guides